lugu/qiloop/doc/SERVICE_TUTORIAL.md

 ## Implement the service

-The file clock_stub_gen.go defines an interface called TimestampImplementor which describe the methods needed to create the
+The file clock_stub_gen.go defines an interface called TimestampImplementor which describes the methods to be implemented in order to create the timestamp service:
-service:

         type TimestampImplementor interface {
                 Activate(activation bus.Activation, helper TimestampSignalHelper) error